-The FMSPW are running two courses on problem solving aimed at students aspiring to study STEM related subjects at top universities.
+The MSPW are running two courses on problem solving aimed at students aspiring to study STEM related subjects at top universities.
 Problem solving, the ability to tackle problems for which the solution method is not immediately clear, is a key part of mathematics.
 Good problem solvers, in addition to conceptual understanding and procedural fluency, need to develop other skills and attitudes: mathematical thinking to form and adapt plans of attack; keeping confident, when stuck, in their own ability to make progress; a memory of solutions to other problems that may be helpful.
 These courses will help dedicated students acquire these resources.

 Students taking either of these courses will increase their abilities and acquire a greater appreciation and enjoyment of mathematics; be better prepared for any university problem-oriented mathematics entry papers (AEA, MAT, PAT, STEP, TMUA); and be better prepared for learning and using new mathematics at university.
 The two courses are: